ndelrossi/ndelrossi.github.io/source/_posts/2015-01-20-using-capybara-with-rails-and-backbone.markdown

 comments: true
 categories: [Ruby On Rails, Backbone, Capybara]
 ---
-This is a quick Rails 4 guide for setting up Capybara to work the backbone-on-rails gem.
+This is a quick Rails 4 guide for setting up Capybara to work with the backbone-on-rails gem.
 If you are loading all of your html in backbone views and not from Rails then Capybara will not see it with a test like this:

 {% codeblock lang:ruby %}
 feature "Visitor visits home page" do